Our Team

 • Department of Psychiatry

-• University of Illinois at Chicago College of Medicine
+• University of Illinois Chicago College of Medicine

 Dr. Eisenlohr-Moul is an Associate Professor of Psychiatry at UIC, and holds an additional courtesy appointment in the Department of Psychology.
 She is a licensed clinical psychologist with specialized fellowship training in the pathophysiology, assessment, and treatment of hormone-related psychiatric disorders-- particularly premenstrual disorders.